isomerpages/mlaw-corp/_covid19/16-FAQ-lease-licence.md

 *	If you and your incoming tenant are unable to reach an agreement, and your incoming tenant indicates that he wishes to enforce his obligation to deliver vacant possession by, for example, commencing legal proceedings against you, you may serve a Notification for Relief on that tenant using the form at this [link (SingPass)](https://go.gov.sg/notification-for-relief-singpass) or this [link (CorpPass)](https://go.gov.sg/notification-for-relief-corppass).
 *	Once a Notification for Relief has been served, that tenant is prohibited from commencing legal proceedings against the landlord for the relief period from 20 April 2020 to 19 October 2020.
 Either party may thereafter make an [application to the Assessor](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor), who will seek to achieve an outcome that is just and equitable in the circumstances.

+**24. My tenant verbally told me / e-mailed me / sent me an instant message that he cannot pay rent.
+Is that a valid Notification for Relief?**

+*	A Notification for Relief under Part 2 of the Act has to be in the prescribed form found on the [Ministry of Law’s website](https://www.mlaw.gov.sg/covid19-relief/notification-for-relief).
+All other forms of notification are not valid for purposes of the Act.

+**25. My tenant did not serve on me a Notification for Relief.
+Can I evict or sue my tenant for non-payment of rent?**

+*	A tenant is only entitled to the relief from enforcement under the Act after serving a Notification for Relief on his landlord in accordance with the Act.

+**26. My tenant served a Notification for Relief on me in relation to a residential property that does not fall within the Act.
+What do I do next?**

+*	The Notification for Relief has no effect as Part 2 of the Act does not cover leases or licences of residential property.
+*	Even though the Notification for Relief was served in error, this indicates that your tenant has difficulties meeting his contractual obligations to you under the tenancy.
+We encourage you to engage with your tenant to work out a mutually acceptable solution to deal with these contractual issues that have been caused by COVID-19.
+*	If you are unable to reach an agreement with your tenant and wish to dispute the Notification for Relief, you may make an application to the Assessor by following the steps in this [link]((https://www.mlaw.gov.sg/covid19-relief/application-for-assessor)).
+The Assessor will determine whether relief under the Act applies.

+**27. In the lease or licence agreement, there is a clause stating that the tenants have to pay the utilities fees / conservancy fees / cleaning fees etc. My tenant served a Notification for Relief on me.
+Is my tenant obliged to continue paying the utilities fees / conservancy fees / cleaning fees etc.?**

+*	Under Part 2 of the Act, the temporary relief from inability to perform contractual obligations covers all contractual obligations in a lease or licence for a non-residential property which a party is unable to perform due to COVID-19.
+This includes the tenant’s obligation to pay utilities fees / conservancy fees / cleaning fees etc.
+*	If your tenant has served a Notification for Relief in accordance with the Act, you are prohibited from enforcing the contractual obligation against the tenant by for example, commencing legal action, exercising your right of re-entry or terminating the lease or licence during the relief period.
+We encourage you to speak to your tenant and work out a mutually acceptable solution.
+*	If you are unable to reach an agreement with your tenant and wish to dispute the Notification for Relief, you may make an application to the Assessor by following the steps in this link.
+The Assessor will seek to achieve an outcome that is just and equitable in the circumstances.

+**28. The lease expires before 19 October 2020.
+My tenant served a Notification for Relief on me.
+Am I obliged to extend the lease beyond the contractually agreed expiry date?**

+*	No. You are not obliged to extend the lease beyond the contractually agreed expiry date.

+**29. My tenant served me a Notification for Relief and asked for relief under the Act in respect of his rental arrears.
+I rely on my tenant’s rent to pay for my own expenses such as mortgage payments.
+What should I do?**

+*	We encourage you to negotiate and reach a mutually acceptable solution with your tenant.
+You should explain to him your difficulties and see if an agreement can be reached, including on a reduced rental amount for the relief period.
+*	You should however take note of the [mandatory rental waivers for SMEs](https://www.mlaw.gov.sg/covid19-relief/rental-relief-framework-for-smes) under Part 2A of the Act.
+*	If Part 2A does not apply to your tenant, and you are unable to reach a compromise with your tenant, you can make an application to the Assessor by following the steps in this link.
+The Assessor may make a determination that is just and equitable, taking into consideration various factors including the financial situation of both the tenant and the landlord.
+You may therefore wish to provide the Assessor with relevant supporting documents of your financial situation including documents showing your expenses.

+**30. My tenant served me a Notification for Relief.
+What recourse do I have if at the end of the 6 months, the tenant cannot pay the accrued rent (less the [rental waiver granted under the rental relief framework for SMEs](https://www.mlaw.gov.sg/covid19-relief/rental-relief-framework-for-smes)), and leaves or winds up?**
+*	We encourage you to negotiate and reach a mutually acceptable solution with your tenant with respect to the rental arrears and the terms of the tenancy before the end of the relief period.
+*	If you dispute your tenant’s inability to pay rent, or that the inability is materially caused by COVID-19, and cannot reach a compromise with your tenant, you can make an application to the Assessor, who will seek to achieve an outcome that is just and equitable in the circumstances.
+Please click on this link for further information on the application process and the relevant forms.
+*	After the relief period, you may take out the enforcement action you are ordinarily entitled to in respect of the agreement, including commencing court or insolvency proceedings.